hbariki/Full-Stack-Interview-Practice/README.md

 ```
 6. If you were to start your full-stack developer position today, what would be your goals a year from If now?

 -I would like to be part of an environment that promotes learning and professional career growth.
-While progressing through the nanodegree program along with Python, I have also started learning Node.js, I have build a employee application using technologies like Node.js, Angular.js, PostgresQL.
-Employee application displays the Information of the employee where we can create, edit, update, delete the details of employee.
-I would like to explore Node.js in more detail during the upcoming year.
+-While progressing through the nanodegree program along with Python using Flask framework I worked on couple of the projects.
+Besides, I have  also started learning Node.js, I developed an Employee application using Node.js, Angular.js, postgresSQL.
+It displays the details of the employees and users will be able to create, update, delete, edit the details.
+- For the next 12 months I am looking forward to learn django, explore flask and Node.js in more detail.
+- As a medical industry is a vast industry, I have always been very curious to learn about the gentics and also new techniques which are     related to medical industry.
+It would be an exciting opportunity for me.
+If opportunity is provided I would like to know more about this   in detail as well.

 References:
 - http://stackoverflow.com/questions/33069476/simulating-rolling-2-dice-in-python